mounicarajput/Monika/README.md

 ## My Journey

 In **2023**, life threw me a curveball.
 Like many others, I was impacted by the recession and lost my job.
-It was a tough time, suddenly, I went from working with brilliant people to having no title, no identity, and realising I had rarely shared the things I had built.
+It was a tough time.
+Suddenly, I went from working with brilliant people to having no title, no identity, and realising I had rarely shared the things I had built.

 That’s when **chapter two** of my career started.
 I began sharing my knowledge with the world.
 - I started speaking at conferences.